-Please note that Studio East staff and Instructors cannot dispense medication to your child.
-If your child has medical needs, please plan to provide whatever care is required during camp hours.
-The only exception is epi-pens which must be accompanied by written instructions for emergency procedures and will be kept with the camp’s First Aid kit.
+**Please note that Studio East staff and Instructors cannot dispense medication to your child.
+If your child has medical needs, please plan to provide whatever care is required during camp hours or have your student self-administer.
+The only exception is for emergency-only medicines (epi-pens & inhalers) You must provide written instructions for emergency procedures, and medicines will be kept with the camp’s First Aid kit for the duration of camp.

 We at Studio East value each and every individual.
-In order to create an environment where each student has the freedom to grow both as a performer and as an individual, Studio East does not tolerate the following:
+In order to create an environment where each student has the freedom to grow both as a performer and as an individual, Studio East maintains a zero tolerance policy for the following:

 Studio East encourages open communication between instructors and families.
 Please feel free to reach the instructors by leaving a message with Corey Dunne, the Studio East Education Director, at 425.820.1800 x108.